stryker-mutator/mutation-testing-elements/docs/static-mutants.md

 ## Hybrid mutants

-There are also static mutants that also have coverage per test.
-For lack of a better word, let's call them "hybrid mutants" for now.
+There are also static mutants that also have runtime coverage.
+For lack of a better word, let's call these "hybrid mutants" for now.

 Let's change our example so we can make our StringMutator mutant hybrid.